-Tips and best practices for hosting a giveaway or giveaway event:
+Here are some tips and best practices for hosting a giveaway or giveaway event.

 Hosting a giveaway